ntoll/ntoll.github.io/article/vienna/index.md

 evening toasting each other with glasses of Baileys Irish Cream (of all things!).

-Monday morning led us back to the airport and then our return to the hell that is Stansted airport, and finally our home in Towcester.
+Monday morning led us back to the airport, and then our return to the hell that is Stansted airport, and finally our home in Towcester.

 Vienna was a wonderful, rich, deep and stimulating trip for us both.
 Mary and I